aurelien-gaillard/store_shop_redux_nextjs/README.md

 To deploy Next on Netlify, follow https://github.com/netlify/next-on-netlify

-The CSS and the design of this application was taken from the repository of https://www.johnsmilga.com/ A lot of great resources and tuturials are available from this website
+The CSS and the design of this application was taken from the repository of https://www.johnsmilga.com/ A lot of great resources and tutorials are available from this website